 Private parking for 2 cars.

-Please note there is a £50 refundable breakage deposit payable.
+Please note there is a £50 good housekeeping bond on this property.

 Three bedrooms: 2 x double, 1 x super king-size double (zip/link, can be twin on request).
 Bathroom with bath, shower over, basin and WC.
 Ground floor shower room with basin and WC.
 Kitchen.
 Sitting room with dining area.
 Utility.